programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 {% include figure.html filename="en-or-interactive-visualization-with-plotly-11.png" lt="Horizontal Bar Chart made with Plotly Express: Gender of accused" caption="Figure 10.
 Gender of accused, made with Plotly Express" %}

-It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px` due to the fact that some features which are automatically built into `plotly.px` figures need manually creating when using `plotly.go`.
+It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px` due to the fact that some features which are automatically built into `plotly.px` figures need to be manually created when using `plotly.go`.
 As a result of this shortcoming, it is desirable to use `plotly.px` where possible.

 ### Why Use Graph Objects?